ekamp/OS/Exam2StudyGuide.md

 <b>Page File</b> : ?

 <b>Page Replacement </b> : The process of finding a page to save out onto disk to create a free page frame.
 Idealy we would like to reduce the number of times we have to do this because writing to disk is very slow
+- Pick a page to evict
+- Save the contents of the page to disk
+- Change the contents of the page table whose page is being evicted
+- Read the desired page into the frame we choose
+- Update the page table to the process that caused the page fault
+- Return from the exection restarting the instruction that caused the fault

 ####Page Replacement Policies
+<b>First In First Out</b> : The oldest added pages will be evicted from memory however this does not take into account that these pages might be freqently used regardless of when they were added to the page table.

-<b>Least Recently Used LRU</b> : Will write pages to disk that are not used often or are the oldest, only problem is that we cannot keep counts on the MMU.
+<b>Least Recently Used LRU</b> : Will evict a page that has the oldest use date assuming it will not be used again for a while, only problem is that we cannot keep counts on the MMU.

+<b>Not Frequently Used</b> : OS with each clock interrupt will keep a count of how often a page is used.
+Once it needs to evict it will evict the lowest counter on a specific page.
+Sets the bit to 0 or 1 each time

 <b>Clock Algorithm</b> : Looks at a page frames as a circular list.
 When a page needs to be evicted the algo starts at the current position and looks for page frames whose ref bits are 0 (meaning that they have not been referenced for a while).
+Does this with within a recent frame of time.

 <b>nth Chance Replacement</b> : Similar to clock except it keeps a counter per page entry.
-When using a page we check its
+When using a page we check its counter

 <b>Locality</b> : A process tends to reference the same pages over and over before ,moving onto other pages.